A leaseholder is someone who owns a lease and does not own the land around their home or the building that their home is in.

 For further information contact Marie Bradley, Leasehold Services Officer, on 01670 622906 or email email@example.com.
 Her usual working hours are Tues-Thurs 10am-5pm.

 What is the lease?

 The lease is a legally binding contract.
-When you purchased your flat or maisonette you bought the right to live there for 125 years.
+When you purchase your flat or maisonette through the Right to Buy

-If you bought your home on the open market, the seller will have transferred their rights and responsibilities to you under the lease for the rest of its term.
+If you buy your home on the open market, the seller will transferred their rights and responsibilities to you under the lease for the rest of its term, Including the agreed service charges.
 The length of the lease reduces over time from the date when it was originally granted.

 The lease sets out the relationship between the landlord and the leaseholder and details each parties rights and obligations.

 The lease is between you, the leaseholder, and the landlord Northumberland County Council.